-- The FPC is comparable in mass or volume to comparable heat sources of alcernative fission energy sources. system power density: 10-15 MWt/m mass utilization: 0.4-0.5 tenne/MWt - UDC (\$/kWe) and COE (mills/kWeh) are less sensitive to large changes in FPC unit costs (\$/kg) and related physics and technology. - Rapid development at reasonable cost may be possible. - small system size, flexible (alterable) development path, possible to experiment with technology paths while avoiding large cost and time penalties. - no need for long-lead development items that are sufficiently uncertain in themselves as to impact the overall approach (i.e., large superconducting magnets, high-frequency/large-power rf, large-power/steady-state neutral-beam injectors, remote maintenance of massive structures). - "Block" installation and maintenance becomes a possibility. - off-site mass production of complete FPC. - shortened construction times. - -complete pre-installation thermomechnical/electromechanical/vacuum test of FPC. - shortened echeduled/unscheduled downtime and higher plant availability.
+- The FPC is comparable in mass or volume to comparable heat sources of alternative fission energy sources. system power density: 10-15 MWt/m mass utilization: 0.4-0.5 tonne/MWt - UDC (\$/kWe) and COE (mills/kWeh) are less sensitive to large changes in FPC unit costs (\$/kg) and related physics and technology. - Rapid development at reasonable cost may be possible. - small system size, flexible (alterable) development path, possible to experiment with technology paths while avoiding large cost and time penalties. - no need for long-lead development items that are sufficiently uncertain in themselves as to impact the overall approach (...e., largo superconducting magnets, high-frequency/large-power rf, large-power/steady-state neutral-beam injectors, remote maintenance of massive structures). - "Block" installation and maintenance becomes a possibility. - off-site mass production of complete FPC. - shortened construction times. - -complete pre-installation thermomechnical/electromechanical/vac:um test of FPC. - shortened scheduled/unscheduled downtime and higher plant availability.

-Generally, the compact options require extended rather than new technologies and project competitive COEs by demanding higher FPC performance while attempting to maintain high plant factors and low recirculating power.
-Extension of existing technologies are required to accommodate the higher heat fluxes and power densities needed to operate the FPC with enhanced system power density and mass utilization.
+Generally, the compact options require the extension of existing technologies to accommodate the higher heat fluxes and power densities needed to operate the FPC with enhanced system power density and mass utilization.
 The major technological challenge, therefore, rests with achieving reliable reactor operation of a more highly "stressed" FPC.
-In return, a power system emerges in which basic physics and technological unknowns related to "he FPC exert considerably reduced economic leverages on the total plant and energy costs.
+In return, a power system emerges in which basic physics and technological unknowns related to the FPC exert considerably reduced economic leverages on the total plant and energy costs.
 Equally if not more important are the benefits related to more rapid development, installation, and maintenance of FPCs that are at least an order of magnitude less massive and complex than those presently being projected for other MFE approaches.